lucashenning/logstash-filter-rest/README.md

 ## Usage
 ### 1. Installation
-You can use the built in plugin tool of Logstash to install the filter:
+You can use the built-in plugin tool of Logstash to install the filter:
 ```
 $LS_HOME/bin/plugin install logstash-filter-rest
 ```